hjkgrp/starter-hugo-research-group/content/post/22-06-15-Aditya-ACSCatal/index.md

 date: 2022-06-15
 ---

 Aditya, Husain, David, Vyshnavi, and co's perspective on the range of catalysts from enzymes to heterogeneous catalysts for C-H bond activation has been accepted in ACS Catalysis!
+Check it out [here]!(https://doi.org/10.1021/acscatal.2c02096)

 <!--more-->